Elements of a 360 Degree International Relocation

 - How the company takes it forward

 A professional international moving company will also appoint a dedicated move manager or a move coordinator as a single point of contact.
-This move coordinator will overlook the documentation, packing and door to door moving process.
-When the goods reach the destination port, they will coordinate with the destination movers to handle all the destination documentation, custom clearance and delivery to the new residence.
+This move coordinator will overlook the documentation, packing, and door to door moving process.
+When the goods reach the destination port, they will coordinate with the destination movers to handle all the destination documentation, customs clearance and delivery to the new residence.
 Having a single point of contact makes a huge difference.

 Step 3: The post-moving process:

-- Prior to signing any legal documents for the new home, do several walk through inspections of the place.
+- Prior to signing any legal documents for the new home, do several walk-through inspections of the place.
 Check the condition of the fixtures, calculate the space needed for the goods, and look for any signs of damage, leakage or infestation.

 - The new house should be renovated prior to moving in.
 It can be really uncomfortable to make modifications to the house with boxes and semi unpacked goods lying around everywhere.

 - Several areas of the house may need to be cleaned to maintain hygiene, especially if moving with elders and kids.

 - Utilities like the internet and telephone connections are required during the unpacking process, therefore should be set up prior to unloading the goods.

 - It advised doing this while the goods are still in transit.